 Waterproof Clothing and Footwear

 The waterproof clothing you wear in the first instance should be lightweight and breathable, with fully taped seams, wrist cuffs and adjustable hoods that effectively keep the rain out.
-Your kit should consist of the basics such as a waterproof jacket, waterproof trousers and waterproof boots, as well as a fleece and base layer if the temperatures are low.
-Bear in mind your kit pieces’ individual waterproof ratings as these will come into play when you find yourself in a shower.
+Your kit should consist of the basics such as waterproof jackets, waterproof trousers and waterproof boots, as well as a fleece and base layer if the temperatures are low.
+Bear in mind your kit pieces’ individual waterproof ratings as these will come into play when you find yourself in a downpour.
+We recommend a puddle suit for the kids.
 Anything upwards of 5,000mm of waterproofness and 5,000mvp of breathability will keep you securely watertight and well-ventilated.

 Avoid cotton clothing as this will soak up moisture instead of wicking it.
-We also recommend taking extra waterproof clothing – wrapped safely in plastic bags – in case you need a change of outfit or your gear accidentally gets wet.
-Before setting out on your trip, reproof any old waterproof jackets, trousers or boots to power up their coatings using spray-on or wash-in waterproofers.
+We also recommend taking extra waterproof clothing – wrapped safely in plastic bags – in case you need a change of outfit or your camping gear accidentally gets wet.